RunestoneInteractive/webfundamentals/_sources/HTML/basic.rst

    :language: html

    <p>This is a short sentence.</p>
    <p>This is a paragraph.
-What happens when we have a really really really long line that takes up more than one line of the browser? <p>
+What happens when we have a really really really long line that takes up more than one line of the browser? </p>
    <p>Level this is a short sentence</p>